 Luke released his second album – below your knows – on June 26th of 2019.
 The thirteen song effort was recorded live at Ground Flow Studios in Winona, MN by Noah Glenn Short over three days in September of 2018.
 It is available on Itunes, Apple Music, Spotify, Bandcamp and most other digital platforms.
+He is currently working on his third solo album – set to be released in 2020.

 Some words from other folks on the new record “below your knows”